kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

 We have two services, and a third service that depends on them.
 But there is a difference in the lifecycle.
 If we take the type as a dependency directly, then we tell the container that when we update the `ServiceA` component, we need to update the `ServiceC` component in the same way.
-But when we use the type wrapper `ValueOf`, we tell the container, that `ServiceC` is in no way related to the life cycle of `ServiceB` and if `ServiceB` changes, we don't need to update `ServiceC`.
+But when we use the `ValueOf` type wrapper, we tell the container that `ServiceC` is not connected to the lifecycle of `ServiceB`, and if `ServiceB` changes, `ServiceC` does not need to be updated.

 #### Updating components { #updating-components }

-Updating of components is possible if the `ValueOf` wrapper is used to inject dependencies:
+Component refresh is possible if the `ValueOf` wrapper is used for dependency injection:

 ```java
 public interface ValueOf<T> {